Edurate/edurate/README.md

 ### Functions Tested

 The test suite verifies Edurate's functions.
-The first function that is tested it to make sure that the questionnaires are properly downloaded and transferred into a usable spreadsheet.
+The first function that is tested is to make sure that the questionnaires are properly downloaded and transferred into a usable spreadsheet.
+Then all argparsers are verified.

 ### Running the Test Suite